Categories

 Shamanic Fraud and Exploitation

-As ayahuasca tourism has grown, so too have concerns about fraudulent shamans and exploitative practices.
+As ayahuasca tourism and Ayahuasca Retreats have grown, so too have concerns about fraudulent shamans and exploitative practices.
 Inexperienced or unscrupulous individuals may claim to be qualified shamans and conduct unsafe or ineffective ceremonies.
 There have been reports of tourists being put in vulnerable situations, and in some cases, being taken advantage of financially, emotionally, or even sexually.
 This growing issue threatens to undermine the authenticity and safety of the practice, especially for foreigners seeking healing in unfamiliar cultures.

 Unexplained Deaths and Medical Complications